 'Here is a writer who matters' - The Irish Times

 'A book about the raw, riotous, brutally beautiful act of being alive.' - Kerri ní Dochartaigh, author of Thin Places

 'Milk is a raw, unvarnished journey down the mothering rabbit hole' The Irish Independent

 Alice Kinsella was in her mid-twenties when she became pregnant with her first child, newly engaged and about to embark on a life in an unfamiliar town on the west coast of Ireland.
 Into this warm cocoon, this big, empty house, would arrive a little baby.
 And soon Alice's world began to expand and contract in ways she could never have imagined.

 With her body struggling to recover, darker intrusions ran through the days and nights of new motherhood.
 For the first time, she considered the experiences of her mother, her grandmother, and the generations of women who came before them.
 She asked herself questions.
 How does this country treat its mothers?
 What does it mean to be forever tethered?
 Forever in love?

-Set against the backdrop of a seemingly changed Ireland, in Milk Alice draws for us her own map of motherhood, a crucial reflection spanning nine months of pregnancy and the first nine months of her child's life.
+Set against the backdrop of a seemingly changed Ireland, in Milk Alice draws for us her own map of motherhood.
 Intimate, warm, startlingly vivid and gentle, this is at once a delicate reflection on a moment of gigantic change in body and mind and a powerful, often painful confrontation of the politics of a country so deeply unsure about its women.

 One of The Irish Times' 'Best Books to Look Forward to in 2023'